• Skip to primary navigation

 Steps for cooking the chicken livers.

-• Heat 2 tablespoons sunflower oil in a wok or large frying pan, add the onion, chopped chilli and garlic and fry gently over a low heat to soften.
+• Heat 2 tablespoons sunflower oil in a wok or large frying pan, add the onion, chopped chilli and garlic and fry gently over low heat to soften.
 It is important not to let the garlic brown or you may get a bitter taste (image 1 above).
-To speed up the process you can cover the pan with a lid and let the onions sweat gently, but keep your eye on it so the onions don’t burn.
+To speed up the process you can cover the pan with a lid and let the onions sweat gently, but keep your eye on it so the onions don't burn.

-• Add the chicken livers and continue frying, stirring all the while, until they change colour are no longer pink (image 2 above).
+• Add the chicken livers and continue frying, stirring all the while, until they change colour and are no longer pink (image 2 above).

-• Add the rest of the ingredients, give it a good stir and bring to a boil (image 3 above).
+• Add the rest of the ingredients, give it a good stir and bring it to a boil (image 3 above).

-• To cook this dish in a wok – turn the heat down to a low simmer, put the lid on the pan and leave it for 30 to 40 minutes.
+• To cook this dish in a wok - turn the heat down to a low simmer, put the lid on the pan and leave it for 30 to 40 minutes.
 The livers will be well-cooked after this time, but you can leave them on a very low heat to keep warm until you are ready to serve.
-They won’t over-cook.
+They won't overcook.

 • To cook this dish in a slow-cooker - transfer everything into a slow-cooker and cook on low for at least 3 hours.